 There are currently three large hydroelectric power plants in the process of being built within the river system that includes the Ob and the Irtysh Rivers (over 2600 miles), which collectively comprise the second longest river system in the country.

 The Yenisei River is the largest (but shortest) of the three, exceeding 2,100 miles.
-However, it is part of the Yenisei-Angara-Selenga river system, which is the longest in the country.
+However, it is part of the Yenisei-Angara-Selenga river system, which is the longest river in Russia.
 Its source is in the Mongolian highlands.
 Within it is Lake Baikal, the world’s largest freshwater lake by volume of water.
 It contains over 20% of the world’s fresh water– more than all five of the U.S. Great Lakes combined.

 At over 1,700 miles long, the Euphrates River is the longest river in the Middle East.
 It is also of immense historical importance, being one of the two rivers (along with the Tigris) that created Mesopotamia, the “land between two rivers.”